LSSTDESC/desc-continuous-integration/docs/desc/ci/what_is_ci.rst

 frequently as possible, whilst ensuring the codebase remains stable and bug free through the use of a test suite and a CI workflow.

-CI is a keenly encouraged practice when developing DESC software.
-Continuous testing is a key means of maintaining software quality.
+CI is a keenly encouraged practice when developing DESC software, as continuous testing is a key means of maintaining software quality.
 Running tests regularly can significantly reduce development time, as they can catch bugs as soon as they are introduced.
 In addition, comprehensive tests allow for aggressive